-In May 2016, the Company and Academisch Ziekenhuis Leiden ("Leiden") entered into a research collaboration agreement pursuant to which the Company will provide Leiden with financial support for research to discover and validate high-affinity TCR product candidates targeting several cancer-associated antigens.
+to which the Company will provide Leiden with financial support for research to discover and validate high-affinity TCR product candidates targeting several cancer-associated antigens.
 The Company agreed to pay Leiden an aggregate of EURO 2.5 million in quarterly installments during the three-year term of the research, which will be recognized as services are incurred.
-During the year ended December 31, 2016, \$0.1 million of research services were recognized.
 With respect to any inventions arising from the research that are relevant to or useful for any high affinity TCR that is studied in the research, Leiden granted the Company an exclusive option to obtain an exclusive, worldwide license to practice and exploit such inventions.
 The parties agreed to negotiate in good faith the commercially reasonable terms of each such license agreement entered into between the parties, based on terms similar to those set forth in the previously executed license agreement between the parties and those specified in the agreement.
-The expenses recognized under the Leiden license agreement were \$1.1 million and \$0.9 million for the years ended December 31, 2017 and 2016, respectively.
+The expenses recognized under the Leiden license agreement were \$1.1 million for each of the years ended December 31, 2018 and 2017, respectively.